 I’m sure you’ve heard the term ‘Priming a coil’ but what does that mean exactly?
 Many new vapers haven’t learned this technique, and even some long-term vapers may have some questions as to the best practice in which to do it.
 So, lets take a step by step look at how to prime a new coil, and learn the reason behind it.

 So, you have a fresh coil ready to put into your tank.
 If you just bought a tank, and haven’t put juice in it yet, you can take that coil out, and follow along from here.
 If you’re not sure how to change coils in your tank, feel free to YouTube that before proceeding.
-It’s super easy, and if you get stuck, you can also ask your local vape store staff member like Val here : )
+It’s super easy, and if you get stuck, you can also ask your local vape shop staff member.

-Step Three: Once your tank is filled, you can take some ‘unpowered pulls’, meaning suck on the tip, without pushing the power button.
+Once your tank is filled, you can take some ‘unpowered pulls’.
+That means suck on the tip, without pushing the power button.
 This helps pull some more juice into the coil section, without firing the coils.
 We are basically just adding more saturation here.
 Don’t go overboard though.
 Too much juice equals a flooded coil.
-If this happens you may hear the eliquid popping, and get some juice in your mouth – commonly referred to as “spit back”.
+If this happens you may hear the eliquid popping, and get some juice in your mouth.
+That is commonly referred to as “spit back”.
 The simple fix for that is too increase the wattage a bit or to take longer drags to burn off any excess juice.

 Even given these steps you still might notice a bit of a cotton taste with fresh coils.
 This is just part of the gig; but has gotten a lot better over the years.

 Just follow these steps whenever its time to switch out coils, and you’ll have a much better experience not waiting for that awful cotton taste to go away..
 Enjoy the fresh taste of success!